ZacharyDK/ALSUtilityCombine/README.md

 15. I was messing around with the *UINavigationPlugin* (Link: https://www.unrealengine.com/marketplace/en-US/product/uinavigation) There shouldn't be any dependencies YET, BUT I will add working menus in the future.
 Install this in the Plugins folder if I accidently left a dependency.

+# TODO:

+Look, the major integration steps are done, so you can use this plugin with ALS.
+But there are some finishing touches I want to put on.

+1. Finish status effects testing (i.e make sure integration complete and working as intended)
+2. Making the AI AIM (using the Anims from ALS )
+3. Making the AI Sprint ()
+4. HUD integration.
+(UtilityAI hud should be mostly fine)
+5. Full menus.
+(Main menu, pause menu, maybe server select. )
+6. Make/include .cs files for server builds.
+For ease of use.
+7. Video show case.

 # EULA: